angular/angular/aio/content/guide/docs-style-guide.md

 This is a [link to that custom anchor name](#section-anchors).

 When editing a file, don't remove any anchors.
-If you change the document structure, you can move an existing anchor within that same doc without breaking a link.
+If you change the document structure, you can move an existing anchor within that same document without breaking a link.
 You can also add more anchors with more appropriate text.

 <div class="alert is-helpful">